DeveloperMetrics/DevOpsMetrics/README.md

 # DevOps Metrics
-This project is focused on implementing collection and analysis of high performing DevOps metrics.
-Four metrics have been identified as driving true high performing DevOps teams, highlighted by [DORA research](https://www.devops-research.com/research.html) and [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339).
-While these metrics are widely used in DevOps discussion, there haven't been many efforts to date to capture the metrics.
-This project aims to address that within GitHub and Azure DevOps.
+This project is focused on collecting and analyzing high performing DevOps metrics from GitHub and Azure DevOps.
+[DORA research](https://www.devops-research.com/research.html) and [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339) highlighted four metrics as driving indicators of true high performing DevOps teams.
+While these metrics are widely used in DevOps discussion, there haven't been many efforts to date to implement and capture the metrics.

-All four of these metrics are based on production environments, where the value to end users is delivered:
+All four of these metrics are based on production environments, where the value to end users is delivered (e.g. we aren't delivering value to Dev/QA):

 - Lead time for changes: Time from committing a change to deployment to production
 - Deployment frequency: Number of deployments to production